MinnPost/minnpost-crime/README.md

 #### Crime

 * [Scraper of Minneapolis Monthly Reports](https://scraperwiki.com/scrapers/minneapolis_aggregate_crime_data/).
 Original reports can be found on the [MPD stats page](http://www.minneapolismn.gov/police/statistics/crime-statistics_codefor_statistics).
+These reports are very similar to the FBI Uniform Crime Reports, except that they use the date of the offense (not reported date) and count each offense of the report (not the worse offense) [see details](http://www.minneapolismn.gov/police/statistics/police_crime-statistics_understanding-codefor).

 #### Demographics